 12. Cabinet Office guidance requires the sponsor department to consult the Chair of the relevant select committee on the proposed selection process to fill a post subject to a pre-appointment hearing before any recruitment exercise begins.
 Committees may expect to receive drafts of the job description and person specification for comment.

-13. Departments are expected to discuss a suitable date for the eventual hearing with the relevant select committee at an early stage.
+14. Departments are expected to discuss a suitable date for the eventual hearing with the relevant select committee at an early stage.
+Committees will want to consider how far in advance of the scheduled hearing it will require the Department to notify it of the name of the preferred candidate, in order that the Committee has sufficient time to prepare for the hearing.
 The Cabinet Office requires Departments to ensure that the end of the selection process for a post subject to pre-appointment hearing does not coincide with any long periods of adjournment.

-16. In preparation for the hearing, the Clerk of the select committee holding the hearing may brief the preferred candidate on the format of the hearing and the committee’s likely approach.
+19. The Clerk of the select committee may brief the preferred candidate on the format of the hearing and the Committee’s likely approach.

 Conduct of pre-appointment hearings